rosnerdev/LiamTheBot/README.md

 ## Commands
 Liam's commands are $temp, $youtube, $google, $wiki and $gif.

+to check the temperature:
 $temp {city}

+to search youtube:
 $youtube {query}

+to search google:
 $google {query}

+to search wikipedia:
 $wiki {query}

+to search for a gif:
 $gif {query}